-It's called many things: jump drive, thumb drive, travel drive, USB drive, flash drive......but whatever you call it get one to save all of your school documents.
+It's called many things: jump drive, thumb drive, travel drive, USB drive, flash drive...but whatever you call it get one to save all of your school documents.
 Keep it with you at all times and use it !!!
 As soon as you start your Word document or your PowerPoint project save your work to your jump drive and keep saving your documents as you work.
 It will save much time and grief if something happens to your work and you haven't saved it.
 These drives are not expensive.
-Check the newspaper flyers and often you can find them on sale for less than $10.
 The following document, prepared by Mary Williams (Ivy Tech faculty member), will explain how to rename your drive in case you lose it and also how to save documents.
 Click HERE.

 Developing a basic search strategy enables you to research a specific topic in an organized manner.
 Consider these seven steps and assess how you might apply them to your next project.

 1) Identify and develop your topic.
 Be flexible with your topic within the scope of the assignment instructions.
 If your chosen topic is too broad or vague, you will find too much information and will need to narrow your topic.
 If it is too specific, you will not find enough information and will need to broaden your topic.
 Consult your instructor if you have questions about your choice of topic.

 2) Find background information.
 Background information is used to gain a deeper understanding of your topic and to become familiar with the terminology you'll find in books and journals.
 Encyclopedias and dictionaries are examples of reference resources you can use to locate background information.
 Reference resources are available on the Ivy Tech Virtual Library and include Britannica Online, CredoReference, Oxford Reference Online Premium, and AccessScience.